jcomellas/getopt/README.markdown

     -afoo      Single option 'a', argument "foo"
     -abc       Multiple options: 'a'; 'b'; 'c'
-    -bcafoo    Multiple options: 'b'; 'c'; 'a' with argument "foo"
+    -bcafoo    Multiple options: 'b'; 'c'; 'a' with argument "foo" -aaa       Multiple repetitions of option 'a' (when 'a' has integer arguments)

 A long option can have the following syntax: